napframework/nap-docs/app/manual/01_gettingstarted.md

 Use a terminal to navigate to the `tools` directory inside the NAP root and run  `create_app.bat rotatingcube` (windows) or `./create_app.sh rotatingcube` (unix)

 After creation your new application is located at `apps/rotatingcube`.
 This directory contains your source-code, assets, solution and build instructions.
-The `app.json` file in the root of the directory defines various project specific settings, such as: the name of your app , which modules to include and which content to load.
+The `app.json` file in the root of the directory defines various project specific settings, such as: the name of your app , which modules to include and which content to load:

 ```
 {